Review: Mother & Nature Outdoor Maternity Wear

 My only niggle is that the sleeves are quite tight around the cuffs, making it hard to roll them up.
 This is just a personal thing, as having a messy toddler means I am invariably washing my hands, or his, several times a day.

-I loved the feel of the trousers, they were warm, but also breathable and, importantly, they were showerproof and quick drying when they did get a bit wet.
+I loved the feel of the trousers, they were warm, but also breathable.
+Also importantly, they were showerproof and quick drying when they did get a bit wet.
 I liked the little touch of the drawstring at the bottom so you could alter the length-this comes in handy on muddy walks!

 Have you struggled to fit good quality outdoor maternity wear?
 What do you think of the Mother & Nature range?